Gourami is a popular group of fish and one of the most popular varieties is the pearl.

-They’re native to Thailand, Malaysia and Indonesia.
+They’re native to Thailand, Malaysia, and Indonesia.
 Here they live in shallow tropical waters with plenty of vegetation and acidic water.

 Nowadays you can find them all over the world because they’re bred in captivity for the fish keeping industry.
 These fish can sometimes be demanding so are best for those who have some experience under their belt.

 With a little know-how they’re fairly easy to keep.
-This makes them popular for home aquariums, especially when combined with their intricate patterns that make them one of the most eye-catching tropical fish around.
+This makes them popular for home aquariums, especially when combined with the intricate patterns that make them one of the most eye-catching tropical fish around.

 You’ll find them in lots of different fish stores and you should be able to pick one up for around $5.

 If you buy healthy fish, once settled into the tank they can live up to five years.